 Chattanooga's Heroic Drive

-the history of a renaissance.
+the history of a renaissance

 In December, 2010, Urban Renaissance Publishing and News Channel 9 released the landmark production of a televised and written history of the rebirth of Chattanooga as one of America's most admired mid-sized cities... many say, the most admired.

 Chattanooga's Heroic Drive chronicals this historic transformation in the form of a lavishly illustrated, oversized, hard-bound book.
-This full color publication comprises over 300 pages of interviews, photography and profiles of the people, institutions, and events that shaped our emergence as the world class, green environment, which is attracting a new generation of intellectual and fiscal capital to Chattanooga.
+This full color publication comprises over 300 pages of interviews, photography and profiles of the people, institutions, and events that shaped their emergence as the world class, green environment, which is attracting a new generation of intellectual and fiscal capital to Chattanooga.

 News Channel 9 produced two, one hour, prime time specials inspired by the research and development of the book.